locaal-ai/obs-squawk/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv2 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) for providing the underlying voice synthesis technology.
+- [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) for providing the underlying voice synthesis technology and pretrained models.

 ## Support

-For support and troubleshooting, please visit our [GitHub Issues](https://github.com/occ-ai/obs-squawk/issues) page.
+For support and troubleshooting, please visit our [GitHub Issues](https://github.com/occ-ai/obs-squawk/issues) page or reach out on [our Discord server](https://discord.gg/s5K9RwPV7w).

 ---